 Resources

-A website, for better or worse, is a piece of digital real estate; this is an imperfect metaphor, but I sure as hell've got a landlord (Cloudflare), a building manager (Ghost), and only a certain amount of freedom around how I'm allowed to use the space.
+A website, for better or worse, is a piece of digital real estate; this is an imperfect metaphor, but I sure as hell've got a landlord (Cloudflare), a building manager (write.as), and only a certain amount of freedom around how I'm allowed to use the space.
 I'll use this page to aggregate links that might be useful to anyone who finds their way here; if you have any ideas for how else this space can be used, including ways you'd like to use the space yourself, please e-mail me at [Work AT RiveraErica DOT com].

 Free Stuff